Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Results Discussion

 \subsubsection{Behavior Score Plots}

 The predicted behavior scores are computed for the entire dataset and plotted against the true behavior scores in \fref{fig:scatter} for the NeuroMamba model with reported $(R,p)$-values for each behavior score and disease categories.
-Across the behavior scores, the highest correlation values are achieved for the amnestic MCI group, indicating its potential for at-risk populations that may develop into the DAT variety.
+Across the behavior scores, the highest correlation values are observed in the amnestic MCI group, suggesting its potential as a marker for at-risk populations that may develop into the DAT variety.